rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 **Note**: `openApiFileReference` is not an array.

-## Configuration in WAF using Virtual Server Resource
+## Configuration in NGINX Plus Ingress Controller using Virtual Server Resource
 In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.

 ## Prerequisites